HugoByte/polkadot-kurtosis-package/README.md

 # Introduction

 Polkadot-kurtosis-package is a tool built leveraging the power of Kurtosis, a developer platform for packaging and launching environments.
-This tool simplifies the process of setting up various local, testnet, and mainnet network configurations and scenarios for Polkadot and Kusama parachains.
+This tool simplifies the process of setting up various localnet, testnet, and mainnet network configurations and scenarios for Polkadot and Kusama parachains.

+### Polkadot-kurtosis-package made easy with DIVE CLI!
+Click [here](https://github.com/HugoByte/DIVE) to know more.

 ## About